 THIS AGREEMENT is made and entered into this ____ day of ________, 2026, by and between Rio Blanco County, 555 Main Street, Meeker, Colorado 81641 (COUNTY), and Yellow Jacket Water Conservancy District, P.O.
 Box 2440, Meeker, Colorado 81641 (YELLOW JACKET) (individually, a Party; collectively, the Parties).

-WHEREAS, the YELLOW JACKET is in the process of applying for grants to fund the Lake Avery Augmentation Feasibility Study (Project); and
+WHEREAS, YELLOW JACKET is in the process of applying for grants to fund the Lake Avery Augmentation Feasibility Study (Project); and

 WHEREAS, YELLOW JACKET owns the Sawmill Mountain Reservoir water right (Water Right); and

-WHEREAS, in conjunction with the Project, YELLOW JACKET submitted a grant application to the Colorado River District (CRD); and
+WHEREAS, in conjunction with the Project, YELLOW JACKET submitted a grant application to the Colorado River Water Conservation District (CRWCD); and

 WHEREAS, YELLOW JACKET agreed to provide funding for the Project; and